Jaffyyyyyy/CTRL-ALT-ELITE_WST_Project/README.md

 - **Car illustration** - Photo by [Erik McLean](https://unsplash.com/@introspectivedsgn) on Unsplash
 - **Checklist image** - Photo by [C Joyful](https://unsplash.com/@alonly) on Unsplash

-For full attribution details, see [OtoPila/CREDITS.md](OtoPila/CREDITS.md).
+For full attribution details, see [CREDITS.md](CREDITS.md).

+## AI Assistance

+AI assistance was used for the following:
+- Refactoring and implementing of scripts through Learning Agent CHATGPT
+- Grammar for READ.me